 2. Materials and Methods

-2.1 Plant Material and Experimental Design
+2.1 Plant Materials and Experimental Design

 The research was conducted at PT.
 Sukses Seed Sentosa, Sumberpasir Village, Pakis Subdistrict, Malang Regency, East Java, with the research located at coordinates 7°58'37.8" S and 112°44'24.4" E. The site is at an altitude of 524 m above sea level and falls into the mid-altitude category.
 The average air temperature ranges from 17°C to 30°C. The main crop research was conducted from August to November 2025.
 The study employed a randomized block design (RBD) with two replications with a planting distance of 20 x 80 cm.
 In early-generation breeding trials, the primary objective is to evaluate a large number of genotypes and identify promising materials for further testing.
 Consequently, fewer replications are often used to balance experimental precision and resource efficiency.
 The climatic conditions at the research site showed average air temperatures ranging from 23 to 25°C, with the highest temperature reaching 34°C and the lowest 18°C, and average air humidity between 79 to 86%.
 Rainfall intensity was recorded at 95.15 mm month⁻¹ during the August to September 2025 period, then increased to 313.82 mm month⁻¹ during the November 2025 to January 2026 period (BPS, 2026).
 The planting material consisted of 36 S4-generation crosses from 9 parents (P1–P9) using a half-diallel mating design.
 Each plot consisted of 10 plants, with 4 plants sampled.
 The fertilizer used was NPK 300 kg.ha-1.
-The measured traits included plant height (PH) and ear height (EH) (cm), days of anthesis (DA), days of silking (DS), and days of harvest (DH), cob length (CL) (cm), cob diameter (CD) (mm), average weight per cob (AWC) (g), number of seed rows (NSR), number of seeds per row (NSPR), 100-seed weight (100SW) (g), number of seeds per cob (NSC), seed weight per cob (SWC) (g), shelling percentage (SP) (%), and grain yield (Y) (ton ha⁻¹).
-Specific calculations were applied for shelling percentage (%) and grain yield (t.ha⁻¹).
+The measured traits included plant height (PH) and ear height (EH) (cm), days of anthesis (DA), days of silking (DS), and days of harvest (DH), cob length (CL) (cm), cob diameter (CD) (mm), average weight per cob (AWC) (g), number of seed rows (NSR), number of seeds per row (NSPR), 100-seed weight (100SW) (g), number of seeds per cob (NSC), seed weight per cob (SWC) (g), shelling percentage (SP) (%), and grain yield (Y) (t ha⁻¹).
+Specific calculations were applied for shelling percentage (%) and grain yield (t ha⁻¹).
 Grain yield (t.ha-1) is calculated by converting the yield from the plot area unit to tons per hectare, followed by estimating the moisture content.
 The yield conversion (1) may use the following formula (Azrai et al., 2025) :

 Grain yield (t.ha-1) = 10.000PA x 100-MC100-15 x AWC1000 x SP (1)